hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 computing terms, this is the forgotten sense.
 But a fledging fledging technology is promising to change that.
 Let's take a looked at DST and see if it comes up smelling of roses or if the whole technology smell a bit fishy.

+In Jamaica and the rest, synthetic musks and plithalates are potentially hazardous compounds which are also used as perfume ingredient.